department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal/veterans-law-judge.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Request a hearing with a Veterans Law Judge
+title: A Hearing with a Veterans Law Judge at the Board of Veteran’s Appeals
-display_title: Request a hearing with a Veterans Law Judge
+display_title: A Hearing with a Veterans Law Judge
 hidesidenav: true
+majorlinks:
+  - heading: Get more information about Board Appeals
+    links:
+    - url: /decision-reviews/board-appeal/
+      title: Request a Board Appeal
+      description: You can appeal to a Veterans Law Judge at the Board of Veterans' Appeals.
+You have the option to add new evidence that a judge will review.
+You also have the option to request a hearing with a judge.
 ---

 <br>